 The office is divided into two groups, one dealing with foreign policy and the second with domestic political and economic issues.
 There is also a law division and an administrative division.
-The prime minister has three portfolio tasks: the North Atlantic area (e.g., Greenland and the Faroe Islands), the press and constitutional law.
+The High Commissioner for the Faroe Islands and the High Commissioner for Greenland also fall under the PMO.
+The prime minister has the following portfolio tasks: the North Atlantic area (e.g., Greenland and the Faroe Islands), the press, constitutional law and relations with the Royal Family.